 Soft play and farm parks.
 We are over.
-Recently I’ve realised that I have perhaps overloaded and, in turn, reached my full capacity of enthusiasm towards children’s park, soft plays, farm parks or any other child orientated activity.
-Hectic, over-priced places that if we are all honest for the average adult are not that fun.
+Recently I’ve realised that I have perhaps overloaded and in turn, reached my full capacity of enthusiasm towards children’s park, soft plays, farm parks or any other child orientated activity.
+Hectic and over-priced places that if we are all honest for the average adult are not that fun.
 After 5 years I’m well over it.
-But guess what???? … Continue reading Soft play and farm parks.
+But guess … Continue reading Soft play and farm parks.
 We are done.
-Move over for the National Trust.
+Move over for The National Trust.
 First stop Dyrham park

 Today I took the small ones to go and see ‘The Night That Autumn Turned To Winter’.
 A Little Bulb theatre production for kids at the Old Vic in Bristol.
 You know when you watch a kids film and it’s tongue in cheeky and silly enough to make you laugh more than your kids.. (or maybe that’s just me).
 It’s like that.
 The three scout/fairies/guardians … Continue reading The Night That Autumn Turned To Winter-Review-Bristol Old Vic Theatre

 Quick!
 Its Christmas!
 What to get those 2-5 year old pre-schooler age bracket when there is SO much choice out there?
 Something that they might actually like and play with..Can you imagine a room full of toys actually being played with?
 What a DREAM.
 This Christmas I am on a slightly delusional, yet optimistic quest to do just that as I think they could be possibly pretty … Continue reading Christmas Toys.
 Gift ideas for preschoolers